 White Sands is one of the most fascinating places to put on your Western bucket list.
 With glistening white sand dunes contrasting against the brilliant blue cloudless desert sky, it really is a surreal place.
-If you arrive here early in the morning before the crowds hit, it really is an exhilarating experience to stand alone on top of a sand dune, seemingly millions of miles away from any civilization.
+If you arrive here early enough in the morning before the crowds hit, it really is an exhilarating experience to stand alone on top of a sand dune, seemingly millions of miles away from any civilization.

 A long time ago the desert area that stands today was covered by a lake in which layers of gypsum sand were deposited at the bottom.
-It is unusual for the gypsum to remain as it is normally soluble, however it is theorized that gypsum was created faster than it could be dissolved.
+It is unusual for the gypsum to remain as it is normally soluble.
+However, it is theorized that gypsum was created faster than it could be dissolved.
 The result is rare gypsum sand dunes.
 The hills are fun to walk up and down on your bare feet as gypsum does not reflect the sun even when the temps exceed 100, which they regularly do during the summer.
 Or bring with a sled and pretend like a winter storm just passed the desert!

 Location: South central New Mexico near Alamogordo

-32. McDowell Sonoran Preservge
+32. McDowell Sonoran Preserve